n4wf3l/OlympicGames_Simulator/README.md

 Contributions are welcome!
 Fork the repository, create a feature branch, commit your changes, push the branch, and open a Pull Request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Commercial License.
 See the [LICENSE](LICENSE) file for details.

 ## About the Developer
 ### NA Innovations